DhirajSah736/DhirajSah736/README.md

 </p>

 <p align="center">
-   I'm Dhiraj Kumar Sah, a passionate full-stack developer from Nepal 🇳🇵.Currently focused on building modern, scalable web applications using the MERN stack.
+   I'm Dhiraj Sah, a passionate full-stack developer from Nepal.
+Currently focused on building modern, scalable web applications using the MERN stack.
 In my free time, I love working out, exploring nature, and solving problems through code.
 I’m also exploring topics like Blockchain in Agriculture for academic research.
 </p>